 When to Use Bash Comments?

-It’s usual to write a Bash script, leave it and not check it for a couple of months.
-Now, you will need to acquaint yourself with the whole code again.
+It’s common to write a Bash script, set it aside, and not revisit it for several months.
+When you eventually return to it, you will need to acquaint yourself with the whole code again.
 Comments clarify the process and help you to keep the scripting track here.

 Again, suppose, you have written a script for other users.
 Comments, in this case, will simplify the less obvious parts of the program and make the whole script organized to them.
 Anyone by exploring the whole script written with comments can easily understand and interpret your thoughts.